-O As explained in Section 2.1, a field is discretised on a grid.
-In Parcels v2.0, four grid objects are defined: RectilinearZGrid, RectilinearZGrid, CurvilinearZGrid and CurvilinearZGrid.
+As explained in Section 2.1, a field is discretised on a grid.
+In Parcels v2.0, four grids objects are defined: RectilinearZGrid, RectilinearZGrid, CurvilinearZGrid and CurvilinearZGrid.

 The main variables of the grids are the time, depth, latitude and longitude coordinates.
 Longitude and latitude are defined as vectors for rectilinear grids and 2D arrays for curvilinear ones.
 The depth variable is defined as a vector for z-level grids.
 A two-dimensional horizontal grid is simply a RectilinearZGrid or a CurvilinearZGrid in which the depth variable is empty.
 For s-levels, the depth is defined as a 3D array or a 4D array if the grid moves vertically in time.
 The time variable can be empty for steady state fields.
-Note that models such as Hycom using hybrid grids combining z- and σ -levels are treated by Parcels as general RectilinearSGrid or CurvilinearSGrid objects, for which the depth of the s-levels is provided.

-A Field has an interp_method attribute, which is set to linear for fields discretised on a A-grid_bgrid_velocity, bgrid_w_velocity and bgrid_tracer for horizontal and vertical velocity and tracer fields on a B-grid and cgrid_velocity and cgrid_tracer for velocity and tracer on a C-grid.
-Note that a nearest interpolation method is also available, which should not be used for B- and C-grids.
+A Field has an interp_method attribute, which is set to linear for A-grid fields, cgrid_velocity and cgrid_tracer for velocity and tracer fields on a C-grid.
+Note that a nearest interpolation method is also available, that should not be used for C-grids.